WELCOME!

 ___________________

-St. Michael's Church would like to invite all and anyone to join us for our Spring services.
+St. Michael's Church would like to invite all and anyone to join us for 2026.
 Get back to church, make new friends, enjoy the singing and inter-congregational experience in our small church in the wildwood.

 May the God of peace enable us to do his will in every kind of goodness, working in us what pleases him, through Jesus Christ, to whom be the glory for ever and ever.